 Thrips: Thrips are tiny needle-thin insects that are black or straw colored.
 They suck the juices of plants and attack flower petals, leaves and stems.
 The plant will have a stippling, discolored flecking or silvering of the leaf surface.
 Thrips can spread many diseases from plant to plant.
 Burpee Recommends: Many thrips may be repelled by sheets of aluminum foil spread between rows of plants.
 Remove weeds from the bed and remove debris from the bed after frost.
 Check with your Cooperative Extension Service for pest controls.

 Is butterfly weed the same as milkweed?
 Both are the same genus Asclepias, so both are related.
 Both attract butterflies, but butterfly weed serves as a source of nectar for adult butterflies.

 Caterpillars are eating my plants!
-Will they be alright?
+Will they be OK?
 To grow a butterfly garden you will have to expect the caterpillars to eat the leaves or they won’t be able to mature into butterflies!
 Make sure you have different kinds of blooming plants in your flower garden and you will be less likely to have heavy damage.
 Asclepias is a herbaceous perennial and will die back in fall so it is likely that the plants will be fine.

 Is asclepias a native plant?
 Is it deer resistant?
 Yes and yes: asclepias is native to most of the USA and eastern Canada, and does tend to be deer resistant.